Differential information theory

-The fractal dimension of the scale-free sets descibed in this chapter can be derived form defenition \ref{SCFENC}: at each scale the expectation of the amount of numbers we remove from the solutios space $\mathbb{N}$ is $\frac{1}{2}$.
-We cannot use the standard definition of factal dimension because the set is countable.
+The fractal dimension of the scale-free sets described in this chapter can be derived from definition \ref{SCFENC}: at each scale the expectation of the amount of numbers we remove from the solution space $\mathbb{N}$ is $\frac{1}{2}$.
+We cannot use the standard definition of fractal dimension because the set is countable.
 It has Hausdorff dimension zero, which gives $\frac{\log_2 1}{\log_2 2} = 0$.
 If we allow for estimates of traces of fractals in countable domains we can use, in some cases, the \emph{density} as the basis for the fractal dimension.
 Let $A(n)$ be the solution set of a scale-free subset sum problem.
 If the density of the set is defined then according to equation \ref{DENSITY} we have:

 The related dimension is $\log_2 d(A) = \log_2 \frac{1}{2} = -1$.
 For a finite subset sum problem the density is always defined so the fractal dimension helps us to estimate the expected density of the search space of scale-free problems.
 An analysis and an elaborate example of scale-free subset sum problems are given in appendix \ref{SCALEFSSPROB}.
 Similar results have been published in \cite{BERGADR21}.